 Just a few of the musical greats who have played here over the years are Duke Ellington, Aretha Franklin, Michael Jackson, and Stevie Wonder.

-Today, the Apollo’s concerts include a wide range of musical styles from rap, K-pop, blues and more.
+Today, Apollo’s concerts include a wide range of musical styles from rap, K-pop, blues, and more.